devlemire/employee-list/README.md

 ### Instructions

 Create a `handleChange` method on the `EmployeeEditor` component that takes in what property to change and what value to give that property as parameters.
-Remember that we do not want to update the original object directly because a user may want to press cancel.
 Also we want to update `notModified` on state from `true` to `false` since a modification has occured.

 <details>